Ultimate Guide to WeChat 📱 How to Use WeChat

 Well, apparently there is a way to get around this.
 Only available in Chinese at the moment, I’m sure this feature will move over to other languages soon.

 But for now, you can use it whilst chatting with your Chinese buddies.

-WhatsApp vs WeChat: The Debate WhatsApp vs WeChat – it’s time to reveal which really is better The Big Debate – Whatsapp vs WeChat Everyone has their own personal preference.
-But there’s having your own personal preference, then there’s just…
+WhatsApp vs WeChat (2021 Update) // Clash of The Titans WhatsApp vs WeChat – it’s time to reveal which really is better Everyone has their own personal preference.
+But there’s having your own personal preference, then there’s just being smart….

 How to use WeChat Voice to Text Converter?

 Hold the voice message down and a menu bar will appear: